 Fear not, for all isn't lost!
-We are video editors, and can make magic out of monstrosities.
+We are video editors.
+We can make magic out of monstrosities.
 We can use clever cuts to mix and match the best parts of each take into one seamless flow.

-For instance, say the first part of the actor's take is great on take 1, but falls apart in the middle.
-Conversely, the first part of take 2 is a nightmare, but the middle works.
-Simply take the first half of take 1, then right before it falls apart, briefly cut to another shot.
+For instance, say the first part of the actor's take is great on take one, but falls apart in the middle.
+Conversely, the first part of take two is a nightmare, but the middle works.
+Simply take the first half of take one, then right before it falls apart, briefly cut to another shot.

 It could be a reaction shot, a cutaway, or whatever you have that fits.